Published: May 2023

 4.3.1 Advertising and signage form an integral part of the built environment as a means by which businesses draw attention to their goods and services.
 Care needs to be taken with regards to their design, siting, size and method of illumination and the council will encourage interesting or innovatively designed signage.

-4.3.2 Well designed and sensitively sited advertisements and signs, where thought has been given to their size, colours, siting and levels of illumination, can contribute positively to the visual qualities of an area.
+4.3.2 Well designed, safe and sensitively sited advertisements and signs, where thought has been given to their size, colours, siting and levels of illumination, can contribute positively to the visual qualities of an area.
 However, advertisements and signs can be added to a building or placed in a location as an afterthought.
 As a result, a good building, neighbourhood or sensitive location can be easily spoiled by poorly designed advertising and signage, which appears overly dominant, unduly prominent or simply out of place.
-This is particularly relevant to historic areas of the city, where overly contemporary/modern styles of design may be considered unsympathetic to surrounding context.
+This is particularly relevant to historic areas of the city, including listed buildings and their settings, where overly contemporary/modern styles of design may be considered unsympathetic to surrounding context.

 4.3.3 In relation to advertisements and signage the term amenity is usually understood to mean their effect upon the appearance of the building or structure or the immediate neighbourhood where they are displayed, or their impact over long distance views.
 The amenity of the countryside is particularly important and there is a need to protect its unique qualities from the negative effects of advertising and signage.
 The only advertisements and signs likely to be acceptable in the countryside are those proposed on site and which relate to existing or approved commercial enterprises.
 These should be small in scale and not detract from the quality and character of the local landscape.